outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - for categorization, direct causation may be identifying/differentiating features - imminent causation may be converging or adjacent features

         - if all a node does is answer yes/no for a particular question, that will be sufficient for that question but not other important questions that could be answerable with the data

+        - how to tell which questions are answerable given that one question is answerable

+          - meaning you can reach answer node B given a starting point of attribute values, a function set, and a question intent direction identifying an information gap in attribute values, where the answer node may not fully answer the question but it will move toward the question intent direction

+            - for example, asking 'is ingredient A toxic' can be answered with filters (probability filter such as 'not likely in moderation') or mapping a trajectory between nodes agent starting position & agent death

+            - so the question ('is substance A toxic') can be formmatted like:
+              - a path between nodes agent position and agent death
+              - a movement in the direction of node clusters with the high-toxicity attribute (implying toxic intent of the substance)

+              where the question is the information gap:
+                - will event 'ingest substance A' move in direction of high-toxicity clusters, an adjacent intent direction or state, or toward agent death

+            - so other answerable questions would involve a subset of that information (a subset of the path of the answer) or other related object (alternate, opposing, etc)

+          - involve a subset or same set of attributes
+          - involve opposing/complementary attributes
+          - involve direct causative or caused attributes
+          - involve abstract attributes

       - node sets/weight paths that arent important for direct causation may be important for imminent causation